anhinga/2019-python-drafts/vispy/atparty-2019/README.md

 If one were to add keyboard control on the Shadertoy site, the code doing that would be quite different (they have a dedicated "texture keyboard" for this).

-Another difference is that mouse click event does not work in VisPy right now, one has to drag the mouse to communicate with the program:
+Another difference with the Shadertoy site is that mouse click event does not work in VisPy right now, **one has to drag the mouse to communicate with the program**:

 ```python
     def on_mouse_click(self, event):